thephoeron/cl-isaac/README.md

 Optimized Common Lisp version of Bob Jenkins' ISAAC-32 and ISAAC-64 algorithms, fast cryptographic random number generators, ready for ASDF and Quicklisp.

-#### UPDATE 01/20/2014
+#### UPDATE 02/17/2014

-Adding port of Bob Jenkins' ISAAC-64 algorithm to CL-ISAAC package.
+Port of Bob Jenkins' ISAAC-64 algorithm to CL-ISAAC package has been completed.

+If you find any bugs, please report them at: https://github.com/thephoeron/cl-isaac/issues

 -- "the Phoeron" Colin J.E.
 Lupton